-Sharon Claydon is the Federal Member for Newcastle elected in September 2013, becoming just the sixth member for Newcastle since Federation in 1901.
+Sharon Claydon is a fifth-generation Novocastrian.
+She was first elected in September 2013, becoming just the sixth Federal Member for Newcastle since Federation in 1901.

-Sharon is a fifth generation Novocastrian with strong connections to her local community.
-She is an Honours graduate in Anthropology and, before entering Parliament, worked in remote Aboriginal communities and the community-based disability services sector.
-Sharon also served in local government as a Newcastle City Councillor.
+Sharon is an Honours graduate in Anthropology and, before entering Parliament, worked in remote Aboriginal communities and the community-based disability services sector.
+She also served in local government as a Newcastle City Councillor.

 - Joint Statutory: Public Works from 4.12.13 to 9.5.16.

 - Joint Select: Royal Commission into Institutional Responses to Child Sexual Abuse from 7.12.2017 to 2.4.2019 (Deputy Chair from 15.2.2018 to 2.4.2019); Implementation of the National Redress Scheme from 24.10.2019 to 11.4.2022 (Deputy Chair from 5.12.2019 to 11.4.2022); Parliamentary Standards from 17.2.2022 (Chair from 4.8.2022).

 - Joint Standing: Foreign Affairs, Defence and Trade from 15.9.2016 to 1.7.2019; Parliamentary Library from 23.7.2019 to 11.4.2022; National Capital and External Territories from 28.7.2022.

 - Delegate, ALP State Conference (NSW) from 2002